35: Great Repeal Bill – We’re halfway there

 This (roughly) halfway point in the Bill’s journey is a good time to look, in overview, at how the Bill has changed so far.
-A ‘tracked changes’ version of the Bill, showing the changes made in the Commons, is here – and as you can see, there are not a lot of changes.
 The Bill, as introduced in the Lords (ie a ‘clean’ version), is here.

 It is worth recalling that the SSExEU, at Second reading, indicated that he was open to modifying the Bill.
 He said he would:

 ‘…welcome and encourage contributions from those who approach the task in good faith and in a spirit of collaboration.
 All of us, as legislators, have a shared interest in making the Bill a success and in the national interest.’

 And he clearly feels that the Government has done so.
 At Third Reading, he summarised how the Bill had been shaped during its Commons stages:

 ‘We have tabled amendments to provide extra information about equalities impacts and the changes being made to retained EU law under the powers in the Bill.

 We published a right-by-right analysis of the charter of fundamental rights, setting out how each substantive right found in the charter will be reflected in UK domestic law.
 It looks at how the right flows through retained EU law and how it is otherwise protected by existing domestic law or international law after exit.

 We have also brought forward amendments to provide greater certainty on how imminent or impending legal cases will be dealt with from the day we leave the EU.